 Perched atop lush mangroves, Mezzanine’s beach area combines rocky, wild beauty with tranquil turquoise waters, offering guests a sense of privacy and seclusion despite its public status.

 How to get to Tulum

 Most people arrive in Tulum by air.
 The closest international airport to Tulum is in Cancun.
-From Cancun, I would suggest either hiring a car and driving yourself.
+From Cancun, I would suggest either hiring a car or driving yourself.
 This is actually a very good option as it is a straightforward drive and it means you have the car to explore the local area, especially the Cenotes in Tulum and Coba without a guide.

-If you don’t want to drive you can book a private transfer who will pick you up in the airport and drop you off at your hotel.
+If you don’t want to drive you can book a private transfer who will pick you up at the airport and drop you off at your hotel.
 I wouldn’t recommend taking a taxi as they are very overpriced at the airport.

 The other option to get from Cancun Airport to Tulum is to take an ADO bus.
 Just follow the signs in the airport to the ADO terminal.
 Then take a bus direct to Tulum.

 When you arrive in Tulum you will need to take a taxi to the hotel.
 You won’t have a problem finding a taxi.